Japan to withdraw from South Sudan peacekeeping mission

 - Posted 10 Mar 2017 17:35

-The Japanese military contingent's primary mission for the past five years has been to build infrastructure in the war-torn country.
+The primary task of Japan's 350-strong military contingent, based in Juba for the past five years, has been to build infrastructure in the war-torn country.

+Oil-rich South Sudan has torn by civil war since 2013, when President Salva Kiir, an ethnic Dinka, fired his deputy Riek Machar, an ethnic Nuer.
+Fighting since has increasingly fractured the world's youngest country along ethnic lines, leading the U.N. to warn of the risk of genocide.

+"As South Sudan’s country-building is entering a new phase, we can draw a line under the activities of the self-defence forces," Prime Minister Shinzo Abe told reporters at his residence in Tokyo on Friday.

+The end of the mission will also help Defence Minister Tomomi Inada, who rejected opposition calls to resign because she refused to describe the conflict as "fighting."

+Doing so would have forced Abe's government to evacuate the troops, because a halt to fighting in the area is a condition for the SDF to participate in U.N. peacekeeping missions.

-However, in a move that stoked controversy in Japan, the contingent was allowed from November to mount rescue missions and escort U.N. staff and personnel of non-government bodies (NGO), in line with a 2015 security law that expanded the overseas role of the SDF, as the military is known.
+In a move that stoked controversy in Japan, the contingent was allowed, from November, to mount rescue missions and escort U.N. staff and personnel of non-government bodies (NGO).

+That was in line with a 2015 security law pushed by Abe that expanded the SDF's overseas role, a change critics say has weakened Japan's war-renouncing constitution.

 (Reporting by Nobuhiro Kubo, Tim Kelly and Minami Funakoshi; Editing by Clarence Fernandez)